WESTMORLAND CRICKET LEAGUE RULES 2022

 Any alteration to a rule which has the effect of requiring consequential alterations to other rules will be considered to automatically have that effect

-reach the League Secretary not later than 30th September in any year.
-(30th November for Junior AGM)
+Secretary not later than 30th September in any year, or the Junior League Secretary no later than

 b All new rules shall be experimental for 12 months and ratified at the next AGM